Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-12.md

 Review your work with your peers.
 Each of you will present your work.
 Give yourself up to 5 minutes to show your work.
 Take a few minutes to provide feedback.

+In groups of 4 take 3 to 5 minutes to show your work.
+Take a couple more minutes to provide feedback.

+Choose one person from your group to show their work to the whole class.

 ## Final Assessment Study Guide

 The final assessment is used to measure your skills and check your fit for the next classes that come in the track.